tomcam/tom.im/articles/free-image-sites-early-2020.md

 How free are they?
 Usually the only thing they ask is a proper photo credit and that you not use their images to go into competition with them.
-Now that images licensed as public domain or CC0 don't even fall under those modest restrictions, and can be used for any purpose at all.
+Images licensed as public domain or CC0 don't even fall under those modest restrictions, and can be used for any purpose at all.